Image: Esteban Dato/Xinhua via Getty Images

+The notorious hacking gang Conti hacked the Costa Rican government and is encouraging citizens to protest their government's nonpayment of a ransom, and says they should overthrow the government if it doesn't pay up.
 Last week, Costa Rica’s president, Rodrigo Chaves declared a state of emergency after the hack.
 The ransomware attack, according to the country’s government, affected the Ministry of Finance and that there are ongoing attacks, according to the official state of emergency declaration.

+This weekend, the Conti gang posted a new message on its official website, taunting Costa Rica and encouraging protests.
 “Conti is primarily a community of people who understand information security.
 And we believe that we understand it very well,” the hackers wrote, asking the Costa Rica government to pay the ransom so that their problems will go away.
 “Why not just buy a [decryption] key?”